vgonisanz/tarot-fortune/README.md

 # vgonisanz's Tarot fortune

+Small python project to do the mythological tarot card divination, but by terminal.

+</div>

-**DISCLAIMER**: Use for fantasy purposes only.
+- **DISCLAIMER**: Use for fantasy purposes only.
     Translations, interpretations, predictions and other elements used may not correspond to reality.
     No warranty of any kind.
     Used for programming tinkering
     Do not follow to the letter.
     Do not rely on predictions.
     Danger of death.

-</div>

-Small python project to do the mythological tarot card divination, but by terminal.

-## Usage

-TBD
+- If you think this is all claptrap, you may or may not be right.
+  But as a programming practice it is interesting.
+  Don't you think?
+  Surely you are a [skeptic](https://en.wikipedia.org/wiki/Skepticism).
+  Congratulations.
+- If not, you are probably right and want to pay for my children's college.
+  You can send me money and I'll schedule some more moves for you.
+  Thanks for being such a [Parasychologist](https://en.wikipedia.org/wiki/Parapsychology)

 ## Features